ZiweiJia/EE450-project/README.md

   - Create the TCP socket and connect to the scheduler server.
   - Send the client location message to scheduler server and receiver the result.

-**Scheduler.cpp**
+**Scheduler.cpp** <br>
-  -
+  - Receiver client location parameter.
-  - The Scheduler server receive the query and decide the hospitals that still have availablity. <br>
+  - Create the TCP socket and connect to the scheduler server.
+  - Send the client location message to scheduler server and receiver the result.

 **Phase 3 Scoring**<br>